silveriordza/Kuarsis-Web-App/README.md

 Application Description: This is the backend all Web Front End Kuarxis applications are sharing.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
+Git Tag: tagkuarxisBeSurveySystemQA-v1.0.0.3
+Version date: 12/19/23
+Modificator name: Silverio Rodriguez Alcorta
+ENHANCEMENTS:
+1.- Fixed issue when username is created with all UPPERCASE, but then users logs in with user in lowercase, the system was not finding that user and declined access.
+Fixed issue by making the user name search case-insensitive using RegEx with the i option when looking for username in mongoose User.FindOne.
+2.- Fixed issue with the User Edit screen sometimes it tries to load the data when the User info is still undefined, added a additiona condition to the IF statement in the useEffect to check if User object is undefined, in which case it will dispatch the getUserDetails action, all this in the UserEditScreen.
+3.- Returning a more friendly message when user and password does not match, saying "Email o password inválidos."

+//--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: kuarxisBeSurveySystem-v1.0.0.2
 Version date: 12/18/23
 Modificator name: Silverio Rodriguez Alcorta